Bloomquist Creek

 Stream in San Mateo County, California, U.S.

 Bloomquist Creek is a stream in San Mateo County, California, and is a tributary of Pescadero Creek.
 It enters Pescadero Creek within the boundaries of Memorial Park.
+It enters Pescadero Creek closer to coordinates 37.273067, 122.300517, which is not as depicted on typographical maps and current Google maps.
+A shingle mill was once located on the creek near the crossing of Wurr Road in Loma Mar, California.